Thynix/ng-openstv/README.md

 OpenSTV went closed source and
 [became OpaVote](https://www.opavote.com/openstv).
 This implements STV but is intended for demo usage instead of actual elections.
-It supports (partially) the BTL file format, also used by OpaVote.
+It partially supports loading the BTL file format used by OpaVote.

 ## Requirements